jfo/blog/source/drafts/sild16.md

 ```

 It returns the first one it finds!
 This doesn't seem like a big deal, but it
-will be the backbone of my language's dynamic scoping.
+will be the backbone of my language's variable scoping, later on.

 <hr>